tiepnguyen/vuepress-blog/posts/5-cafes-of-da-lat.md

 ---
 layout: blog
-title: 5 cafes of Da Lat
+title: 5 cafes that add to your enjoyment of Da Lat
 caption: >-
   With their elaborately designed interiors, they offer more than just beverages.